 - If a student voluntarily discloses the nature of their disability to you, even if it is obvious, do not disclose it to others.

 - If a student tries to provide you with their primary disability documentation.
-Refuse to read or accept it and refer the student to Disability Services.
+Refuse to read or accept it and refer the student to Learning Support Services.

-Please contact Disability Services if there are any questions or concerns regarding confidentiality of information.
+Please contact Learning Support Services if there are any questions or concerns regarding confidentiality of information.

 Principles of Universal Design for Learning (UDL) can help instructors create courses that provide all students with equal opportunities to learn.
 UDL seeks to maximize student access and participation and minimize the need for individualized accommodations.